 There are millions of blogs scattered over the Internet and if you’ve done your research then you know how many you have to compete with.
-The one thing that most bloggers forget is this: Most of your readers are not bloggers, which means they don’t understand how they work.
+The one thing that most bloggers forget is this: Most of your readers are not bloggers, which means they don’t understand how they work and they don’t have any clue about WordPress SEO.
 Set your blog apart from competitors by making sure you understand the four characteristics of a user-friendly blog or website.

 Loading time: The average readers doesn’t have the patience to sit there and wait for your site to load.
 Some even think that if it doesn’t instantly appear there’s a problem.
 Whether they impatient or ill-informed doesn’t matter.
 If it takes too long for your blog to load they’re going to go somewhere else.